For more detailed information, please visit www.thegrayrhino.com

 To purchase bulk copies of THE GRAY RHINO for promotional, educational, or business use, please contact your favorite bookseller or the MacMillan Corporate and Premium Sales Department at 1-800-221-7945, ext 5442, or via email.

-Why do leaders and decision makers keep failing to address obvious dangers before they spiral out of control?
+Why do some leaders and decision makers keep failing to address obvious dangers before they spiral out of control?
 Drawing on her extensive background in policy formation and crisis management, as well as in-depth interviews with leaders from around the world, Michele Wucker shows in The Gray Rhino how to recognize and strategically counter looming high impact threats.

 Filled with persuasive stories, real-world examples, and practical advice, The Gray Rhino is essential reading for managers, investors, planners, policy makers, and anyone who wants to understand how to profit by avoiding getting trampled.